rust-lang/book/nostarch/chapter20.md

 because, in networking, connecting to a port to listen to is known as “binding to a port.”

-The `bind` function returns a `Result<T, E>`, which indicates that it’s possible for binding to fail.
-For example, connecting to port 80 requires administrator privileges (nonadministrators can listen only on ports higher than 1023), so if we tried to connect to port 80 without being an administrator, binding wouldn’t work.
+The `bind` function returns a `Result<T,` `E>`, which indicates that it’s possible for binding to fail.
+For example, connecting to port 80 requires administrator privileges (non-administrators can listen only on ports higher than 1023), so if we tried to connect to port 80 without being an administrator, binding wouldn’t work.
 Binding also wouldn’t work, for example, if we ran two instances of our program and so had two programs listening to the